 - If a matched candidate is from the same test as the current one, you will be able to see the code match percentage, date of same/similar code submission, name of the test, the candidate email, with '(same test)' given next to the candidate name.

-- If a matched candidate is from a different test but you have access to the test, you will still be able to see the code match percentage, date of same/similar code submission, name of the test and the candidate email.
+- If a matched candidate is from a different test, but you have access to the test, you will still be able to see the code match percentage, date of identical/similar code submission, name of the test, and the candidate email.

-- If a matched candidate is from a different test that you do not have access to, you will still be able to see code match percentage, date of same/similar code submission but not the test name or candidate email.
+- If a matched candidate is from a different test that you do not have access to, you will still be able to see the code match percentage date of duplicate/similar code submission but not the test name or candidate email.

-- Code Match Percentage and View Diff: The 'Match Percentage' shows you how much of a match there is between the current candidate's code and matching codes.
-To the far right of the match percentage, is the option to 'view diff', clicking which will display matching codes with differences highlighted.
-It is based on this possible, partial or no match scenario, that we recommend the match percentage.
+- Code Match Percentage and View Diff: The 'Match Percentage' shows you how much match there is between the current candidate's code and matching codes.
+To the far right of the match, the percentage is the option to 'view diff,' clicking displaying matching codes with highlighted differences.
+Based on this possible, partial, or no match scenario, we recommend the match percentage.
 Based on the result, the recruiter can take a call as to how to proceed with the candidature.

-Plagiarism Detection at HackerRank for Work detects candidates who have the same structure of code and logic used but could have changed variable names, looping constructs and more.
-We check for similarity in structure, code similarity and such.
+Plagiarism Detection at HackerRank for Work detects candidates who have the same structure of code and logic used but could have changed variable names looping constructs in addition to specific behavioral signals and flags for plagiarism.
 Read more about plagiarism detection and how we go about it here.